immersive-web/raw-camera-access/explainer.md

 ```

 This allows us to provide a time-indexed texture containing a camera image that is retrievable only when the XRFrame is considered active.
 The API should also be gated by the `“camera-access”` feature descriptor.

-The API is extensible to account for other (less smartphone-centric) scenarios by exposing a separate XRCamera type.
-The camera instances serve as handles to obtain the camera texture, and the WebXR API could add more sources of obtaining the XRCamera instances if need be.
-The XRCamera interface could also be easily extended.

 ## Using the API